 Race to the Treasure requires players to work together to build a path to beat an ogre to a treasure.
 The game helps kindergarteners practice communication and collaborative problem-solving because they must figure out the optimal way to build the path to get to the treasure while also collecting three keys along the way.

 Noah’s Animal Rescue

 While playing Noah’s Animal Rescue, players work together to get all the animals onboard Noah’s ark before the flood hits.
 They must communicative and strategize together so that they can win as a team.
 The game allows for three levels of play that get more challenging.

 Outfoxed! is a “whodunit” game similar to Clue, but it is cooperative in nature.
 Players must work together, using clues to discover which thief stole a prized pot pie.
 Kindergarteners will pay attention to detail and practice deductive reasoning as they rule out suspects and find the true thief.

 Eye Found It

-Here are a few other games that don’t fit neatly into the above categories but will still be fun and skill-building experiences for kindergartners.
+Here are a few other games that don’t fit neatly into the above categories but will still be fun and skill-building experiences for kindergarteners.

 Jenga is a fun game to introduce around 6 years old.
 Take one block out at a time and set it on top, but don’t topple the tower!
 Kids can get a basic introduction to engineering principles (that I still don’t understand) and, of course, learn sportsmanship.
 Someone has to be the one to knock it down, after all!

-The card game Uno is one of my kindergartner’s very favorites.
+The card game Uno is one of my kindergartener’s very favorites.
 Players practice number and color identification and following instructions while having a lot of laughs along the way.
 Uno is technically for ages 7 and up, although my 6-year-old folows along well.
-However, there is a Junior version you can get if you feel your kindergartner is not quite ready.
+However, there is a Junior version you can get if you feel your kindergartener is not quite ready.